ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {{dataflow}} shows a data-flow diagram for communication between an Attester, a Verifier, and a Relying Party.
-The Attester conveys its Evidence to the Verifier for appraisal, and the Relying Party gets the Attestation Result from the Verifier.
+The Attester conveys its Evidence to the Verifier for appraisal, and the Relying Party receives the Attestation Result from the Verifier.
-This section refines it by describing two reference models, as well as one example composition thereof.
+This section refines the data-flow diagram by describing two reference models, as well as one example composition thereof.
 The discussion that follows is for illustrative purposes only and does not constrain the interactions between RATS roles to the presented patterns.